 A person who holds office as a member of a local government council is not necessarily regarded as an employee of the council.
-They are only regarded as an employee if the local government council has decided that the salary of its members should be subject to pay as you go (PAYG) withholding.
+They are only regarded as an employee if the local government council has decided that the salary of its members is subject to pay as you go (PAYG) withholding.

 For the purposes of determining eligibility for Government super contributions income that is attributable to employment is included as eligible income.
-This means that eligible income can include amounts that are compensatory (for example, for lost earnings) or Government incentives (for example, paid parental leave), where there is a connection between the employment activities and the payment.
-However, such payments are only eligible income for 2015-16 if the person remains an employee of the relevant employer for at least some part of 2015-16.
+This means that eligible income can include amounts that are compensatory (for example, lost earnings) or Government incentives (for example, paid parental leave), where there is a connection between the employment activities and the payment.
+However, these payments are only eligible income for 2016-17 if the person remains an employee of the relevant employer for at least some part of 2016-17.